If you feel you're spending a little too much time online lately, these easy to follow steps can help you take a digital detox. A three-minute read.

 Let's face it most of have probably spent too much time online.

 We're seeking distraction, information and reassurance and as useful as our smartphones and tablets can be, they can also be a problem if we use them too much.

 Back in 2016, Ofcom, the communications regulator, discovered that more than half of all internet users in the UK felt addicted to life online.

-So, there were a lot of people addicted to their devices before the Coronavirus outbreak, and those numbers look likely to surge upwards due to lockdown.
+So, there were a lot of people addicted to their devices before the pandemic, and those numbers have surged since as people have formed habits throughout lockdown.

 Start with Why?

 Why are many of us so addicted to our devices?
 According to a BBC report, it's all to do with something called Dopamine.

 The article said: "Broadly speaking, tech design seeks to take advantage of our brains' reward system, where something called Dopamine is activated and leads to feelings of satisfaction and pleasure.